unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 #### Parameters

 - `--unikid` (required): The UNIK token on which to get the property.
-- `-k, --propertyKey` (required), The key of the property for which we query the value.
+- `-k, --propertyKey` (required): the key of the property for which we query the value.
+See [allowed property key format](/uns-use-the-network/cheatsheet.html#property-keys-of-unik)
 - `--confirmed` (optional): Minimum number of confirmation since the last update of the UNIK required to return the value.
 Default value is 3.
 - `-m, --chainmeta` (optional): Output chain meta data related to the data itself.
 - `-f, --format` {json|yaml|raw, json}: Specify how to format the output [json|yaml|raw].
 Default to Json.